General Academic Requirements for ME Graduate Degrees

 The Graduate Committee will dismiss a student from the ME graduate program who fails to meet the grade requirements or has more than one semester of unsatisfactory research.
-The Committee’s action will take place after grade reports are received at the end of the semester (which may extend into the following semester).
+The Committee’s action will take place after grade reports are completely received at the end of the semester (which may extend into the following semester).
 The Graduate Chair will determine the effective date of dismissal.
 Course registration will not be allowed after dismissal takes effect and registration for the current term may be canceled if classes have already begun.
 It is understood that dismissal from the graduate program includes termination of any assistantship or fellowship held by the student.

 If a student and the Advisory Committee feel that special circumstances are involved in the unsatisfactory performance of the student, the student may appeal a dismissal by making a written request to the Graduate Committee.
 A student whose Advisory Committee does not support an appeal may petition the Graduate Committee directly.
 An appeal may be successful only if evidence is presented to show that unusual circumstances were responsible for the student's performance, and a reasonable plan exists for the student to successfully complete the program.

 Time Table for Appeals

-- When grades are posted after the semester (which may extend into the following semester), the ME Graduate Office will review all ME graduate students’ grades.
+- When grades are completely posted after the semester (which may extend into the following semester), the ME Graduate Office will review all ME graduate students’ grades.

 - The ME Graduate Office will identify all students not meeting the academic grade and research requirements.

 - Students having a cumulative GPA below 3.0, or two semesters of unsatisfactory research performance (consecutive or non-consecutive), will receive a letter informing them that they are being dismissed from the ME program.
 The letter will be sent via email to the student and Major Professor.